John Sinclair, 1st Baron Pentland

-John Sinclair, 1st Baron Pentland, GCSI, GCIE, PC (7 July 1860 – 11 January 1925) was a Scottish Liberal Party politician, soldier, peer, administrator and Privy Councillor who served as the Secretary of Scotland from 1905 to 1912 and the Governor of Madras from 1912 to 1919.
+John Sinclair, 1st Baron Pentland, GCSI, GCIE, PC (7 July 1860 – 11 January 1925) was a British politician in the Scottish Liberal Party, a soldier, peer, administrator and Privy Councillor who served as the Secretary of Scotland from 1905 to 1912 and the Governor of Madras from 1912 to 1919.

 Baron Pentland was born John Sinclair to George Sinclair (1826-1871) son of Sir John Sinclair, 6th baronet of Dunbeath.
 He studied in the United Kingdom and in 1892, entered the House of Commons as an elected Member of Parliament (MP) for Dunbartonshire.
 He was elected for a second term from Forfar in 1897 and served in the British Parliament from 1892 to 1895 and 1897 to 1909.
 He also served as an Aide-de-Camp and secretary to Lord Aberdeen.
 Sinclair was appointed to the Privy Council in 1905.
 He served as the Secretary for Scotland from 1905 to 1912 and as the Governor of Madras from 1912 to 1919.
 He died in 1925.

 During his tenure as Governor of Madras, Pentland became popular in India for the interest he showed in the indigenous tradition and culture.
 At the same time, he is also remembered for his crackdown on Annie Besant and leaders of the Home Rule Movement.